brainhack-school2023/nagakarthik_project/README.md

 **Super-resolution** &ensp; Given multiple low-resolution images as inputs, can we combine them in a way that generates a high-resolution output?
 Does this method improve the resolution and the acquistion time over directly acquiring a high-resolution image?
 While several methods, for instance, iterative back projection, regularized least squares, etc., exist in the literature, this project explores INRs for reconstructing high-resolution images.

 **INRs**  &ensp; Implicit neural representations present a novel way of parameterizing images.
 Instead of considering images as a discrete grid-based representations (of an object/scene), INRs provide a powerful alternative for parameterizing images as continuous functions that map a 3D coordinate to its intensity value at that coordinate.
-As such continuous functions are analytically intractable, INRs use neural networks as an approximation.
+As such continuous functions are analytically intractable, INRs use neural networks for approximating the functions.

 Intuitively, going from discrete to continuous representations is not uncommon.
 For instance, 1D discrete time-signals are approximations of a continuous function sampled at discrete points in time.
 For images, this implies transitioning from pixels with discrete boundaries to (continuous) RGB values where the boundaries of pixels are no longer visible as shown in the figure below.